 Durability

-Your solar powered irrigation regulator will spend a lot of time in the sun for obvious reasons.
-However, it will also be exposed to snow, rainfall, and many other harsh elements.
-So, it only makes sense that you opt for one made from a durable material.
+So, it only makes sense to opt for one made from a durable material.
 Also, look out for the ingress protection code – IP65 to 68 offers some of the best resistance to water and dust.

 Flexible Timer Function